 - 1.4.1.
 Two sampling probes $(S_1 \text{ and } S_2)$ for continuous sampling of the dilution air and of the diluted exhaust-gas/air mixture; - 1.4.2.
-A filter (F), to extract solid particles from the flows of gas collected for analysis; - 1.4.3.
+A filter (F), to extract solid particles from the flows of gas collected for analysis;

+- 1.4.3.
 Pumps (P), to collect a constant flow of the dilution air as well as of the diluted exhaust-gas/air mixture during the test; - 1.4.4.
 Flow controller (N), to ensure a constant uniform flow of the gas samples taken during the course of the test from sampling probes S_1 and S_2 (for PDP-CVS) and flow of the gas samples shall be such that, at the end of each test, the quantity of the samples is sufficient for analysis (approximately 10 litres per minute); - 1.4.5.
 Flow meters (FL), for adjusting and monitoring the constant flow of gas samples during the test; - 1.4.6.
 Quick-acting valves (V), to divert a constant flow of gas samples into the sampling bags or to the outside vent; - 1.4.7.
-Gas-tight, quick-lock coupling elements (Q) between the quick-acting valves and the sampling bags; the coupling shall close automatically on the sampling-bag side; as an alternative, other ways of transporting the samples to the analyser may be used (three-way stopcocks, for instance);
+Gas-tight, quick-lock coupling elements (Q) between the quick-acting valves and the sampling bags; the coupling shall close automatically on the sampling-bag side; as an alternative, other ways of transporting the samples to the analyser may be used (three-way stopcocks, for instance); - 1.4.8.

-- 1.4.8.
 Bags (B), for collecting samples of the diluted exhaust gas and of the dilution air during the test; - 1.4.9.
 A sampling critical-flow venturi (SV), to take proportional samples of the diluted exhaust gas at sampling probe S2 A(CFV-CVS only); - 1.4.10.
 A scrubber (PS), in the sampling line (CFV-CVS only); - 1.4.11.
-Components for hydrocarbon sampling using HFID:

-Fh is a heated filter,

-S_3 is a sampling point close to the mixing chamber,

-V_h is a heated multi-way valve,

-Q is a quick connector to allow the ambient air sample BA to be analysed on the HFID.

-FID is a heated flame ionisation analyser,

-R and I are a means of integrating and recording the instantaneous hydrocarbon concentrations,

-L_h is a heated sample line.
+Components for hydrocarbon sampling using HFID: - Fh is a heated filter, - S_3 is a sampling point close to the mixing chamber, - V_h is a heated multi-way valve, - Q is a quick connector to allow the ambient air sample BA to be analysed on the HFID, - FID is a heated flame ionisation analyser, - R and I are a means of integrating and recording the instantaneous hydrocarbon concentrations, - L_h is a heated sample line. - 2.
+Calibration procedures - 2.1.
+Analyser calibration procedure - 2.1.1.
+Each analyser shall be calibrated as often as necessary and in any case in the month before type approval testing and at least once every six months for verifying conformity of production. - 2.1.2.
+Each normally used operating range shall be calibrated by the following procedure: - 2.1.2.1.
+The analyser calibration curve is established by at least five calibration points spaced as uniformly as possible.
+The nominal concentration of the calibration gas of the highest concentration shall be not less than 80 per cent of the full scale. - 2.1.2.2.
+The calibration gas concentration required may be obtained by means of a gas divider, diluting with purified N_2 or with purified synthetic air.
+The accuracy of the mixing device shall be such that the concentrations of the diluted calibration gases may be determined to within ± 2 per cent.